sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-1.md

 You will be writing this assignment as a PDF document:
 1. You may use a publishing tool of your choice (i.e. Google Docs, Word, etc).
 2. Export your file as a PDF with the name `dsgn270-a1.pdf`.
 3. Zip your file and upload it to the dropbox on Brightspace.
-Include a link to your repo as comment on your upload.

 Marks will be deducted for incorrect submissions.